CodeYourFuture/curriculum/content/js2/blocks/querying/index.md

 const textarea = document.querySelector("textarea");
 ```

-`document.querySelector` takes a single argument - the string `"textarea"`, which is the CSS selector used to look up the element.
+`document.querySelector` takes a single argument a string containing a CSS selector (just like we use when defining what elements a CSS rule should apply to).

+`document.querySelector` **returns** an element object representing the first element in the page which matches that CSS selector.
+This element object lets us _inspect_ and _modify_ the element in the page.

-`document.querySelector` **returns** an element object, which represents the `textarea` in the web page.
+Here we have given it the string `"textarea"`, which is the CSS selector used to look up the elements with tag name `textarea`.
+The function **returns** an element object, which represents the first `textarea` in the web page.
 Once we can access the `textarea` object, we can access its properties.
 In particular we want to access the value a user types into the `textarea` box.
 We can do this by accessing the value property:

 ```js
 const textarea = document.querySelector("textarea");